G-Research/fasttrackml/docs/search_syntax.md

 # Search Syntax Documentation
 ## Introduction
 This document serves as a guide to the search syntax that enables users to effectively filter metrics and runs.

-The syntax follows Python conventions.
-In the sections that follow, we will delve into the specifics of the supported operations and provide examples.
+The syntax follows Python conventions, in the sections that follow, we will delve into the specifics of the supported operations and provide examples.

   - [Search Runs](#search-runs)
   - [Search Metrics](#search-metrics)